 Getting a new roof is a big deal and major investment in your property.
 When installed correctly, you should never have to worry about your roof for decades.
 Here’s what to watch out for regarding Twin Cities roofers who are “storm chasers” instead of established, reputable business owners.

 Companies that show up only when there is a major storm will be gone faster than they arrived, leaving you holding the bag if you are not satisfied with their work.
 They cannot offer you a guarantee, because they will be long gone, already moved onto the next unsuspecting homeowner.
 Going with a well-established company with lots of local references is the safest and smartest way to ensure you get the quality roof you deserve, and the guarantee that you will be satisfied in the end.
 Storm chasers are only there to bleed dry as many hurting homeowners as possible, and then return to their neck of the woods to await the next natural disaster.
-At Midwest Exteriors Plus, Inc., we’re here for you through all of life’s seasons!
+At Midwest Roofing, Siding & Windows, Inc., we’re here for you through all of life’s seasons!

 Truth (Not) Be Told